Srikar109755/RISC-V-Pipeline-Processor/README.md

 - Free list management
 - Reservation stations
 - Common Data Bus (CDB)
+- Reorder buffer with precise commit and recovery
 - Out-of-order execution model
-- Issue queue and reorder buffer (future phases)
+- Issue queue and recovery mechanisms (future phases)

 Each phase is stored in its own directory inside this repository.